rlcosta177/personal-projects/ubuntu-router_aws.md

     - ./easyrsa gen-dh
     - DH parameters of size 2048 created at:* /etc/easy-rsa/pki/dh.pem

+10) no lux-srv-east: generate the ta.key
+     - openvpn --genkey secret ta.key
+     - copy the ta.key to the VPN Client so that both the vpnserver and vpnclient have the same ta.key to use in their configs

-10) no CA: send the westREQ.crt and relevant files to the westsrv(the westREQ.crt was generated from the .req in step 5)
+12) no CA: send the westREQ.crt and relevant files to the westsrv(the westREQ.crt was generated from the .req in step 5)
      - in the westsrv(chmod 644 ca.crt && chmod 644 westREQ.crt):
      - scp -i east-key.pem ubuntu@34.236.68.208:/dev/shm/ca.crt .
      - scp -i east-key.pem ubuntu@34.236.68.208:/dev/shm/westREQ.crt .